PoCInnovation/Whitecomet-Research/README.md

 ## What's Next

-We're looking for more FUD technics, like metamorphic malware or how to bypass Anti-Virus that is using AI.
+We're looking for more FUD technics or how to bypass Anti-Virus that is using AI.
 We are also interested in making our own Anti-Virus to counter those threats.